-ARCHIVED: Performance venue visitors/renters, be aware of the increased risk of exposure that comes with regularly using shared and/or enclosed spaces like elevators and restrooms.
+BEST PRACTICE: Performance venue visitors/renters, be aware of the increased risk of exposure that comes with regularly using shared and/or enclosed spaces like elevators and restrooms.
 Avoid them when possible, and when this is not possible, be sure to have PPE and practice thorough hand hygiene.

 Performance venue visitors/renters, be aware that New York State expects Large-Scale Indoor Events Venues to comply with and ensure all those within their space comply with state guidance and safety protocols.
 Those who refuse (employees or public) will be immediately addressed by facility management and likely removed.

-ARCHIVED: Performance venue visitors/renters, ask what the “whistleblowing” method (that allows for real-time reports and ongoing, anonymous reports/surveys) is for you to share if you feel unsafe or uncomfortable, or if you see someone not complying with health and safety measures.
+BEST PRACTICE: Performance venue visitors/renters, ask what the “whistleblowing” method (that allows for real-time reports and ongoing, anonymous reports/surveys) is for you to share if you feel unsafe or uncomfortable, or if you see someone not complying with health and safety measures.